Kitchen Splashbacks in Brisbane

 Tiling is performed straight after the benchtop is installed and is the quickest procedure to having a completed kitchen renovation.
-You can choose between ceramic tiles, porcelain rectified edge tiles, mosaic tiling, or the ever popular subway tiles.
+You can choose between ceramic tiles, porcelain rectified edge tiles, mosaic tiling, or the ever-popular subway tiles.
 You can choose neutral grout colours or for great effect when using white subway tiles, you can choose to have a contrasting black grout for that added wow factor.

 With rectified porcelain tiles, it is even possible to have very fine, minimalist grout lines due to their perfect straight edges.
 Tiles come in many colours, styles, shapes and price ranges.
 If you’re considering a tile splashback for your new kitchen, don’t forget to take into account the cleaning required to keep grout lines clean, bright and grease buildup free.

-Tempered or toughened glass splashbacks have been very popular over the last few years due to the set and forget nature of the material.
-Toughened glass is extremely heat resistant and hard wearing, making it a perfect surface behind stovetops and benchtop cooking appliances.
+Tempered or toughened glass splashbacks have been very popular over the last few years due to the set-and-forget nature of the material.
+Toughened glass is extremely heat resistant and hard-wearing, making it a perfect surface behind stovetops and benchtop cooking appliances.

 Glass splashbacks can be painted in any colour you can conceive, or even painted in many designs or artwork backgrounds.
 Many people choose a glass splashback due to its ease of maintenance.
-Simply, spray and wipe as you would any glass surface or mirror to keep clean.
+Simply, spray and wipe as you would any glass surface or mirror to keep it clean.

 Glass splashbacks are generally more costly than tiles due to the process prior to installation.
-The area to be covered can only be check measured after all cabinetry, benchtops and electrical outlets have been installed to ensure a snug fit.
+The area to be covered can only be checked and measured after all cabinetry, benchtops and electrical outlets have been installed to ensure a snug fit.
 The lead time from check measure to installation is generally 10 – 15 working days.

-During manufacture, the glass is cut to size, any electrical cutouts perfectly positioned, before it is toughened, painted and quality checked prior to being despatched for installation.
+During manufacture, the glass is cut to size, and any electrical cutouts are perfectly positioned, before it is toughened, painted and quality checked prior to being despatched for installation.
 Installation is quick and all edges are sealed with a bead of silicone.

 Stainless Steel Splashbacks

-If you’re after an industrial type look and feel for your new kitchen, stainless steel splashbacks are a great choice.
+If you’re after an industrial-type look and feel for your new kitchen, stainless steel splashbacks are a great choice.